 Terminate each OctoPOPIT sensor loop with a 1 k $\Omega$ EOL resistor.
 Attach a resistor even if you do not enable the loop.
 The OctoPOPIT includes a D105BL resistor for each sensor loop.
-Refer to Figure 16.
+Refer to Figure 19 on page 47.

 Do not duplicate point assignments.
-Points do not function properly if assigned to both an OctoPOPIT sensor loop and a POPIT, two OctoPOPIT sensor loops, or to two POPITs.
+Points do not function properly if assigned to an OctoPOPIT sensor loop and a POPIT, to two OctoPOPIT sensor loops, or to two POPITs.